JTheDumbDumb/JTheDumbDumb/README.md

 # Hi?...
 I'm J and since I kinda don't want to share my name online, I just typed a random character and just went with it (lol).

-In this repository, I will answer all questions you may have about me.
+In this repository, I will \*try to answer all questions you may have about me.
 So let's get on with it!

 ## **DOES THE J IN YOUR NAME MEAN ANYTHING?!?!?!.!.!**
 No.